PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 creation and update dates are also shown along with who created or updated the workflow.
 In addition, the total size of the workflow is also displayed which includes all of the workflow specific tables.

-.. todo:: Add screenshots to illustrate the process

 Creating
 -----------